All information in this blog post is correct as of the publishing date, 18.10.19.

 For the Family Halloween events

 For families visiting Jersey, as well as those who love all things spooky, Halloween falls in the middle of autumn and around October Half Term breaks.
 There are loads of fantastic Halloween events taking place, which welcome those holidaying on the island along with residents.
-The Halloween Spooktacular event at aMaizin’ Adventure Park is back from 26th October to 3rd November with the Haunted Maze, Terrifying Tractor Trails, Creepy Cottages and much more that is sure to send chills up your spine!
+The Halloween Spooktacular event at aMaizin’ Adventure Park is back from 26th October to 3rd November 2019 (2020 dates announced soon) with the Haunted Maze, Terrifying Tractor Trails, Creepy Cottages and much more that is sure to send chills up your spine!

 The Merton Aquadome will be hosting the island’s best Halloween party on 31st October, which will include use of the indoor and outdoor pools!
 There are flume rides and a surf machine, activities for the children, fire dancers and live music from Lauren Ivy and the Engine.
 There will be a buffet available too, and tickets are £20 per person.

 The darker evenings of autumn also provide the perfect opportunity to visit some of Jersey’s haunted locations!
 Mont Orgueil Castle is one of the world’s finest examples of a medieval castle and being over 800 years old, it’s no surprise there are rumours of haunted shadowy spots!
 There is also the Well of Death, a deep Venus pool below the cliffs of Sorel Point, aptly named because of the sirens which would lure ships onto the rocks and execute sailors who made it onto the shore.